l1enr/personal-website/README.md

 # personal-website

+## Description
-A simple personal website built using HTML to introduce myself, my interests, skills, and contact information.
+This is a simple personal website created using HTML.

+## Features
+- Personal introduction
+- About Me section
+- Skills section
+- Contact information